Maxnames :< I = 20

 end

 The output variable y is non-local to the if, yet the procedure cannot possibly backtrack.
+The following assignment to the variable s is also legal:

 if Lookup(persons,'Smith',s) then